More detailed information on the charts, their estimation and records sales is available at BeatZenith and Wikipedia.

 Browse:

-'Tumbling Dice' was released as a 7" single in the UK on April 14, 1972, where it peaked at #5.
+'19th Nervous Breakdown' was released as a 7" single in the US on February 11, 1966, where it peaked at #2.

 About the songs

-Nearly 80 songs recorded by the Rolling Stones entered either the UK or US charts since 1963, twelve of them peaking at #1 ['Satisfaction', 'Get Off Of My Cloud', 'Paint It, Black' and 'Honky Tonk Women' were #1 in both countries].
+Nearly 80 songs recorded by the Rolling Stones entered either the UK or US charts since 1963,

-The early years also were the most prolific and, whereas most titles were not yet penned by the Jagger-Richards tandem, record labels Decca [in the UK] and London [in the US] would issue singles at a frantic pace, building the band's reputation as the Beatles' most serious threat.
+The early years also were the most prolific and, whereas most titles were not yet penned by the Jagger-Richards tandem,

 However, no global marketing strategy would emerge before the 70's, and both countries cultivated their differences in their respective discographies, as would their affiliates in other parts of the world.